AdrianCGallo/starter-academic/content/authors/admin/_index.md

   url: https://cropandsoil.oregonstate.edu/users/adrian-gallo

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a terrestrial carbon biogeochemist with interests in more fun topics like SciComm & more wonky topics like environmental policy.
-When not science-ing you can find me running, mountain biking, & playing soccer.
+bio: I’m trained as a terrestrial carbon biogeochemist (aka I know a lot about dirt).
+I’m currently exploring science communication and climate change policy through an environmental justice framework as a future career.
+When not science-ing you can find me running, mountain biking, or playing soccer.

 # Interests to show in About widget
 interests:
 - Terrestrial Carbon Cycling
+- Science Communication
+- Soil Carbon Policy
+- Food Systems
 - Agriculture
-- Soil Carbon Policy
-- Science Communication
 - Learning

 # Education to show in About widget